JasonSimms/linkreach-front/README.md

 ## Local Development

-This project is currently deployed on Firebase with firebase Auth.
+This project is currently deployed on Firebase with Auth.
 It may not have fallback if AuthContext does not configure correctly with a Firebase project .env.
 However, Landing('/') and Storybook ('/storybook') pages should be accessable.

 Follow these steps to set up the project for local development: